Vilhelm Bjerknes: Life and career

 In 1907, Bjerknes returned to the Royal Frederick University in Oslo before becoming professor of geophysics at the University of Leipzig in 1912.
 In 1916, he started the publication Synoptische Darstellung atmosphärischer Zustände über Europa.
 In 1917, he founded the Geophysical Institute, University of Bergen where he wrote his book On the Dynamics of the Circular Vortex with Applications to the Atmosphere and to Atmospheric Vortex and Wave Motion (1921), and laid the foundation for the Bergen School of Meteorology, which was not a literal school but a school of thought on how the practice of weather forecasting and meteorology should be undertaken.
 He was the originator of an improved and more scientific weather service, afterwards controlled by his son and collaborator, the meteorologist Jacob Bjerknes (1897–1975).

 From 1926 to his retirement in 1932, he held a position at the University of Oslo.
 He was elected a member of the Royal Swedish Academy of Sciences in 1905 and of the Pontifical Academy of Sciences in 1936 and a Fellow of the Royal Society.
 He was awarded the 1932 Symons Gold Medal of the Royal Meteorological Society.

 He died of heart problems in Oslo.
 In 1893, Bjerknes had married Honoria Bonnevie, who in earlier years assisted him much in his scientific work.
 Their son Jacob Aall Bonnevie Bjerknes also became a meteorologist.

 The craters Bjerknes on the Moon and Bjerknes on Mars are named in his honor.
+The European Geosciences Union awards the Vilhelm Bjerknes Medal annually to recognize "distinguished research in atmospheric sciences".